ProRTC/prortc_ios_samples/README.md

 [self.mediaSession sendFileData:<NSData> withFileName:<fileName> ofType:<fileExt> toPeer:<recipient_id> streamId:[NSUUID UUID].UUIDString];
 ```
 <b>NOTE:</b> If `Data channels` are not enabled, this method won't work.
-<br><b>PERFORMANCE:</b> Sending large files required needs great Internet speed.
-Keep it in mind If network speed is slow do not try to send large files OR multiple files at the same time, It'll degrade your video call performance.
+<br><b>PERFORMANCE:</b> Sending large files requires great Internet speed.
+Keep it in mind if network speed is slow do not try to send large files OR multiple files at the same time, It'll degrade your video call performance.
 If not using <b>Wi-Fi</b>: data charges may apply.

 <br>
 ### Delegates